 You can help reduce the amount of clothing and textile products going into landfills.
 If clothing is beyond repair, it is likely recyclable.

 The Clothing Recycling Market

-While secondhand stores do good business, they typically sell less than 20 percent of consumer donations.
-Luckily, it is possible to recycle old clothing.
+While secondhand stores do good business, they typically sell less than 20% of consumer donations.
+Luckily, it is possible to recycle old clothing in other ways.

 Even some governments are getting into the game, such as New York’s refashionNYC.
 This program offers clothing drop-off bins for apartment complexes, office buildings, and schools.

-According to Secondary Materials and Recovered Textiles Association (SMART), about 45 percent of discarded clothing is reusable.
-Of the remaining 55 percent, most of it can be recycled: 30 percent is downcycled into industrial rags and 20 percent is processed into fiber that can be used in products like carpet or insulation.
-The remaining five percent is unusable because of contamination, and will end up in a landfill.
+According to Secondary Materials and Recovered Textiles Association (SMART), about 45% of discarded clothing is reusable.
+Of the remaining 55%, most of it can be recycled: 30% is downcycled into industrial rags and 20% is processed into fiber that can be used in products like carpet or insulation.
+The remaining 5% is unusable because of contamination and will end up in a landfill.

-Here are a few helpful hints if you want to recycle old clothing:
+Here are a few helpful tips to follow before you recycle old clothing:

 - Make sure all fabric is dry, to avoid mildew.